bcgov/biohubbc/README.md

 ## Run only backend projects

-Runs the database and api.
+Runs the database (including migrations/seeding) and api.

 ```
 make backend